How Do Liquefied Natural Gas Trucks Work?

 Exhaust system: The exhaust system channels the exhaust gases from the engine out through the tailpipe.
 A three-way catalyst is designed to reduce engine-out emissions within the exhaust system.

-Fuel filler: A nozzle from a high-pressure hydrogen dispenser attaches to the receptacle on the vehicle to fill the tank.
+Fuel filler: A nozzle from a high-pressure dispenser attaches to the receptacle on the vehicle to fill the tank.

 Fuel injection system: This system introduces fuel into the engine's combustion chambers for ignition.